NimaOS/jade-gui/README.md

 ## 🙌 Contributing

-If you'd like to contribute to **Jade GUI**, please follow the [Crystal Linux contributing guidelines](https://git.getcryst.al/crystal/info/-/blob/main/CONTRIBUTING.md)!
+If you'd like to contribute to **Jade GUI**, please follow the [NimaOS contributing guidelines](https://git.getcryst.al/crystal/info/-/blob/main/CONTRIBUTING.md)!

 This project uses `meson`, and `ninja` for **Jade GUI** development, please follow the guidelines below: